ONDC-Official/developer-docs/utilities/vlookup/node.js/README.md

 ### Usage

-1. Start the server by running `node index.js` in the terminal.
+1. Start the server by running `npm start` in the terminal.
 2. The server will run on http://localhost:9900.

 ## Routes